Lake Mineral Wells State Park & Trailway

 Things to Do

 On land, you can camp, hike, bike, ride your own horses, geocache, rock climb, or relax by the lake.
 On the lake, you can swim (no lifeguards), fish or boat.
 Rent our amphitheater or group dining hall for your next gathering.

 Boating: Lake Mineral Wells is a 640-acre lake with a boat ramp.
 Bring your own boat or rent one at the park.
-We rent flat-bottom boats with trolling motors, canoes, kayaks and rowboats.
-Call (940) 325-7152 for information.
+We rent flat-bottom boats with trolling motors, canoes, kayaks, paddle boards, and rowboats.
+Call (940) 325-3630 for information.
 No skiing, tubing or jet skis.

 Fishing: Fish here for catfish, crappie, sunfish and largemouth bass.
 Choose from six fishing piers scattered around the lake.
 You do not need a fishing license at this park.